bf4db/documents/Policies_And_Procedures.md

 - FairFight resets.

-- Game breaking glitches that give the player an unfair advantage.
+- Game breaking glitches that give the player an unfair advantage (including, but not limited to, giving yourself or your vehicles invisibility or no-clipping).
 These can be appealed once.

-- Map glitching deemed “game breaking”.
+- Map glitching deemed "game breaking" (including, but not limited to, areas that make part of you or your equipment invincible).
+These can be appealed once.

+- Other glitches that aren't "game breaking" (including, but not limited to, normally unreachable areas) but are abused by the player will result in a glitch flag that server owners have the option to kick for.
 These can be appealed once.

 - Illegal weapons/kits.
 These can be appealed once if it can be determined the appealing player was not the one who spawned the weapon.

 - Gameplay enhancers such as crosshair overlays (when used on Hardcore) or other hardware/software designed to give players an unfair advantage (including, but not limited to, ASUS Sonic Radar).
 This does not include cheats or hacks.
 These can be appealed once.